Welcome to the Oaks Surgery

 Information on Repeat Medication ordering

-From Monday 20th December, the dedicated Oaks telephone number for prescription queries only can be accessed from 9am to 1pm each day on 01322 619909.
+For prescription queries, the Oaks now has a dedicated telephone number, which may be accessed from 9am to 1pm each day on 01322 619909.

 The Kickstart Scheme is a fantastic way for you to start on a career pathway with the NHS working within General Practice, Dental Practices and the Health & Social Care sector.
 We are currently looking for two placements to be filled at The Oaks Partnership for General Practice Assistants.